 3SAT.
-Note that the formulae resulting from the Karp-reduction presented in the proof of Theorem 2.21 are in conjunctive normal form (CNF) with each clause referring to at most three variables.
+Note that the formulae resulting from the Karp-reduction presented in the proof of Theorem 2.22 are in conjunctive normal form (CNF) with each clause that the Boolean functions that we refer to here depends on 2-3 Boolean variables (since they indicate whether or not the corresponding values respect the gate's functionality).

+referring to at most three variables.
 Thus, the above reduction actually establishes the NP-completeness of 3SAT (i.e., SAT restricted to CNF formula with up to three variables per clause).
-Alternatively, one may Karp-reduce SAT (i.e., satisfiability of CNF formula) to 3SAT (i.e., satisfiability of 3CNF formula), by replacing long clauses with conjunctions of three-variable clauses using auxiliary variables (see Exercise 2.21).
+Alternatively, one may Karp-reduce SAT (i.e., satisfiability of CNF formula) to 3SAT (i.e., satisfiability of 3CNF formula), by replacing long clauses with conjunctions of three-variable clauses (using auxiliary variables; see Exercise 2.21).
 Either way, we get the following result, where the furthermore part is proved by an additional reduction.

-Proposition 2.22 3SAT is NP-complete.
+Proposition 2.23 3SAT is NP-complete.
 Furthermore, the problem remains NP-complete also if we restrict the instances such that each variable appears in at most three clauses.

 Proof Sketch: The furthermore part is proved by reduction from 3SAT.
 We just replace each occurrence of each Boolean variable by a new copy of this variable, and add clauses to enforce that all these copies are assigned the same value.
-Specifically, replacing the variable z by copies $z^{(1)}, \ldots, z^{(m)}$ , we add the clauses $z^{(i+1)} \vee \neg z^{(i)}$ for i = 1..., m (where m + 1 is understood as 1).
+Specifically, replacing the variable z by copies $z^{(1)}, ..., z^{(m)}$ , we add the clauses $z^{(i+1)} \vee \neg z^{(i)}$ for i = 1..., m (where m + 1 is understood as 1).